Police brutality by country: Examples

 In May 2013, 21-year-old Julian Cole was arrested outside a nightclub in Bedford by six police officers.
 The altercation left Cole in a vegetative state due to a severed spinal cord.
 Expert evidence indicated that Cole was struck with considerable force on his neck whilst his head was pulled back.
 Despite calls by the IPCC to suspend the officers, Bedfordshire chief constable Colette Paul refused to place the six police officers on restricted duties despite being under criminal investigation.
 The Bedfordshire police denied allegations that the use of excessive force on Cole was race-related.

 On 20 February 2014, Bedfordshire Police Constables Christopher Thomas and Christopher Pitts, chased Faruk Ali before allegedly knocking him over and punching him in the face outside his family home.
 Ali was described as an autistic man who had the mental age of a five-year-old.
 The police officers, who were accused of laughing throughout the ordeal, were cleared of misconduct in public office by the Aylesbury Crown Court.
 Following an investigation by the IPCC, the officers were fired following breaches of standards of professional conduct including standards of honesty, integrity, authority, equality, and diversity.

 On 13 July 2016, 18-year-old Mzee Mohammed died in police custody after being detained by Merseyside police at a Liverpool shopping centre.
 Officers were called to the scene after Mzee was allegedly behaving aggressively and erratically while armed with a knife.
 After successfully detaining Mzee, the police called an ambulance after Mzee suffered a "medical episode" and was pronounced dead.
 Video evidence surfaced showing Mohammed surrounded by officers and paramedics, seemingly fully unconscious while being placed face down with his hands handcuffed behind his back.
 Questions remain about how appropriate medical condition could have been administered given how the handcuffs would restrict breathing.
 Mohammed is the 21st black person to die in police custody in six years.

 North America

+Belize

+The use of excessive or unwarranted force by law enforcement in Belize is thought to be on the rise, following a yet unmitigated boom in violent and organised crime since the late 1990s.
+A 2019 study by Hannes Warnecke-Berger of the University of Leipzig noted 'police brutality seems to have become an everyday practice [which includes] the beating of children in the streets, torture of suspects in custody as well as police killings.'
+Similarly, a 2021 poll by the World Justice Project found that only 47 percent of respondents in Belize believed police do not use excessive force, with only 35 percent believing police were investigated for misconduct.